CPVC: What Is It and Where Is It Used?

 - Cost: PEX is generally less expensive than CPVC, as it requires fewer fittings and less labor to install.

-- Health and safety: In comparison to CVPC, PEX tubing is considered to be much safer as it does not contain any harmful chemicals or additives that can leach into the water supply.
+- Health and Safety: In comparison to CPVC, PEX tubing is considered much safer, as it does not contain harmful chemicals or additives that can leach into the water supply.

-- Longevity: PEX typically lasts 50 years or more in comparison to CPVC, which normally lasts between 25 to 40 years.
-This means that homeowners are less likely to need to replace their plumbing systems due to wear and tear.
+- Longevity: PEX typically lasts 50 years or more, compared to CPVC, which normally lasts between 25 and 40 years.
+This means homeowners are less likely to need to replace their plumbing systems due to wear and tear.

-For a small house or apartment, the cost to replace your CPVC with PEX tubing may range from around $4,500 through to $15,000 for a larger home.
-We have an in depth article about how much a whole home repipe costs.
+For a small house or apartment, the cost to replace your CPVC with PEX tubing may range from around $4,500 to $15,000 for a larger home.
+We have an in-depth article about the cost of replacing CPVC with PEX tubing.

 - Speed: Our repipe crews typically complete a repipe in a day, returning on another day for wall patching.